How long will my MRV fee be valid?

 *Applicants from Visa Waiver Program Countries may qualify for interview waiver if they have previously traveled using the Electronic System for Travel Authorization (ESTA)

-I have already scheduled an in-person appointment but according to the new rules, I qualify for interview waiver.
 Can I convert my in-person appointment to an interview waiver (dropbox) appointment?

 We advise applicants who are eligible for the expanded interview waiver program not to cancel any existing in-person appointments unless/until earlier interview waiver (dropbox) appointment dates become available.
 Applicants should continue to monitor our website for appointment availability.
 Once interview waiver (dropbox) appointments become available, applicants with existing in-person appointments will need to cancel their in-person appointments before they will be able to book interview waiver appointments.